Digital banking trends in 2023

 Opening a bank account online is not too different from opening an account at a branch.
 The required documentation is generally the same, and it doesn’t take long to do.

 First, make sure to find an account that fits your needs.
 One way that digital bank accounts differ from traditional accounts is that they may offer much higher yields and lower fees.
-The market for savings accounts, for example, is much more competitive with digital banks, with some having yields of up to 2.35 percent.
+The market for savings accounts is much more competitive with digital banks.

 Since the account is digital, you won’t need to worry about looking for local branches.
 However, you may want to consider access to ATM networks, so that you can easily take out cash.